Ex Commando Ben Goymour - Fine Artist

 Like many veterans, I do have my struggles with PTSD.
 Art has truly been my therapy.

 In 2019, I hit a bad patch so my wife reached out to a well-known charity to get me some support.
-Unfortunately, the demand for their services were so high that I was passes onto another well-known charity.
+Unfortunately, the demand for their services was so high that I was passes onto another well-known charity.
 It took almost three months to be assessed and offered appropriate help.
-My art got me thought it, unknowingly, and I was thankfully ok and I didn't need their services by the time it was offered.
-Not everyone has an escape and a great family behind them like I do.
+My art got me thought it, unknowingly!
+Thankfully, by the time help was offered, I was in a better place and I didn't need their services.
+Not everyone has an escape and a great family behind them, which I'm very grateful to have.

 This leads me on to talk about a growing charity called Phoenix Heroes